r1chardj0n3s/parse/README.rst

 ----

+- 1.19.1 Added support for sign specifiers in number formats (thanks @anntzer)
 - 1.19.0 Added slice access to fixed results (thanks @jonathangjertsen).
   Also corrected matching of *full string* vs. *full line* (thanks @giladreti) Fix issue with using digit field numbering and types